Radvendii/clipfs/README.md

 - https://www.openmymind.net/Writing-a-Task-Scheduler-in-Zig/

 - everything can be driven by either paste or filesystem requests
 - use a generational index on the clipboard, and use that as a filehandle
   - we can either keep clipboards around in an array until the file is closed, or can just invalidate them immediately on a new copy
 - figure out what target a .tar.gz file counts as

+---

+- when we get a new clipboard, we can up the generation number (and refresh `ino`s)
+- we can have `ino`s correspond to the place in the list of targets

+---

+how to deal with filling up `Dirent`s.

+- i don't like the way libfuse does it. you give it a callback, which takes in a buffer and a callback to your callback. you call the callback for every dirent you want to add. too complicated.
+- i don't have to settle on one solution. there can be multiple entrypoints and you just have to choose one.
+  - could even use the same function name and just change what arguments you take, but that seems like a terrible idea to me. don't abuse dynamic typing
+- one option is the callback hell.
+- a slight modification on that is to have the filler callback be a method on the buffer, like "append". that way you have fewer things to keep track of.
+- another slight modification is that the API is you just get the buffer, and it's your job to fill it with dirents. handy for you, there's a library function that makes this easier. might be easier to conceptualise.
+- your function returns an iterator that itself returns dirents. our fuse library will call it one by one until we get the number we need.
+  - also two layers of callback, but at least it's in the same direction...